dkchiem/make-icns/README.md

 [![npm version](https://badge.fury.io/js/make-icns.svg)](https://www.npmjs.com/package/make-icns) [![license](https://img.shields.io/github/license/Doudou8/make-icns)](https://github.com/electron-userland/electron-forge/blob/master/LICENSE) [![dependencies](https://david-dm.org/Doudou8/make-icns.svg?theme=shields.io)](https://david-dm.org/Doudou8/make-icns.svg)

 **make-icns** is a cli that converts a single PNG image into a ICNS image.
 It does very quickly with very good quality!
-It is designed to be simple to use on your local machine and to implement in other projects.
+It is designed to be simple to use on your local machine and to be easy implement in other projects.

 ## Installation

+> You may need to use `sudo` to install the package globally.
+If you get an error installing with sudo, you might want to add`--unsafe-perm` to the command.

 ```bash
 $ npm i -g make-icns